Web Design Wilmington NC

 2. Pick the right extension

-A domain “extension” is what comes after the dot at the end of the domain name, such as .com, .net, .org, .biz.
+A domain “extension” is what comes after the dot at the end of the domain name, such as .com or .net.
 Below is a table that explains the meaning and use of the main domain extensions, but you might want to invest in a few variations to ensure that no other organization adopts a variation of your name.

 3. Check the variations